Header image courtesy of Sushi Yonjugo

 Sushi Yoshi, 1/F, The Otto Hotel, 8 Cameron Road, Tsim Sha Tsui | (+852) 2657 0280

-Funnily enough, Sushi Zo is renowned for its branch restaurant in Los Angeles, even more so than its counterpart in Osaka.
-They decided to bring their omakase experience over to Hong Kong just this summer, where you can indulge in an 18-dish menu for $2,500.
-With their ingredients flown in from Japan every morning, the menu is slightly different every single night, challenging the chefs to stay on their toes and make smooth transitions from each dish pairing to the other.
-With a price tag that hefty, it’s a given that you’ll be met with a unique dining experience.
+Funnily enough, Sushi Zo is renowned for its branch restaurant in Los Angeles, even more so than its counterpart in Osaka!
+Experience their staggering 18-dish omakase menu ($2,650), which utilises fresh ingredients flown in from Japan every morning, resulting in a dining experience that is slightly different every single night.
+It challenges the chefs to stay on their toes and create smooth transitions from each dish pairing to the other.
+With a price tag that hefty, it’s a given that you’ll be met with a unique meal to remember.

 Sushi Zo, Shop 01–LG103, LG1/F, Block 1, Tai Kwun, 10 Hollywood Road, Central | (+852) 2884 0114

-Anyone who has ever dabbled in the sushi scene will be familiar with Sushi Saito, a world-famous omakase restaurant hidden in the Four Seasons hotel.
-Making reservations here is almost impossible, so when you do have one, you must go.
-Their omakase menus start from $3,380 per person, which is a hefty price to pay for a meal, but the experience you get in exchange is surely one of a kind.
+Anyone who has dabbled in the sushi scene in Hong Kong will be familiar with Sushi Saito, a world-famous omakase restaurant hidden away in the Four Seasons, whose original branch in Tokyo is considered one of the best sushi restaurants in the world.
+Making a reservation here is almost impossible, so when you do have one, you must go: Sushi Saito’s omakase menus (starting from $4,200 per person) are one-of-a-kind.

-The chefs are playful with their creations and far from the imposing and pretentious image that you would image world-class sushi chefs to have.
-If you get on their good side and have the room to yourselves, we’ve heard rumours that they even let you play music of your choice and stand behind the sushi counter to try your hand at sushi-making in one of their borrowed uniforms!
+Despite their reputation and standing, the chefs at Sushi Saito are playful with their creations.
+If you get on their good side and have the room to yourselves, we have heard rumours that they even let you play music of your choice and stand behind the sushi counter to try your hand at sushi-making in one of their uniforms!

 Awarded with three Michelin stars for four consecutive years, Sushi Shikon is the first overseas branch of Sushi Yoshitake in Ginza, founded by master chef Masahiro Yoshitake.
-Dining at Sushi Shikon is an extraordinary experience, where guests settle into an intimate yet beautiful eight-seat wooden Hinoki counter.
+Dining at Sushi Shikon is an extraordinary experience, where guests settle into an intimate yet beautiful eight-seat hinoki wood counter.

 At this level, everything from seats and service to food and atmosphere will appeal to your senses as you enjoy a meal that is the epitome of exclusiveness.
-Needless to say, this is a dinner that will leave quite a dent in your wallet, as the menus start from $3,500 per person.
+The moreish awabi, which combines tender steamed abalone with a sumptuous liver sauce, is a signature.
+Needless to say, this is a dinner that will leave quite a dent in your wallet, as the omakase menus start from $2,000 per person.